"Compel them to come in" - choose to not have a choice!

 John Chrysostom anyway, and they need to be able to tell me about their daily

-of impossible situations.
-There is a lot of inhumanity and senseless violence.
-I
+full of impossible situations.
+There is a lot of inhumanity and senseless

-know men are capable of inhuman things and some become in some way, not human.
-I
+violence.
+I know men are capable of inhuman things and some become in some way,

-know moral men (and there are moral men in prison; very few men in prison are
+not human.
+I know moral men (and there are moral men in prison; very few men in

-is hearing things you do not want to hear, and somehow God fills the infirm vessel,
+priesthood is hearing things you do not want to hear, and somehow God fills the

 I also was for a